bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

     - form:
       - open: this function will open the sidebar chat panel automatically;
       - fill: this function will fill the form input field of the chat passed in the argument as {text: string}
+  - external-video:
+    - volume:
+      - set: this function will set the external video volume to a certain number between 0 and 1 (that is 0% and);

 ### Dom Element Manipulation
 - `useChatMessageDomElements` hook: This hook will return the dom element of a chat message reactively, so one can modify whatever is inside, such as text, css, js, etc.;